 It was a ten-team league and was considered a very strong one.
 Our team had to take plenty a load of shite from the Brits in every single away match.
 It started as soon as they saw the American flags we proudly wore on our sleeves, and didn’t stop until we got back on the bus.

 We had defied all the crap, the whistles (boos), and the cheap shots and biased referees and linesmen, and we won our first nine games.
 We were tied with a team from Leeds that we were told were the perennial champions and they had been awarded with international play.

 The score was 0-0 as the match entered its final minutes.

-A mad scramble from a desperate pass from behind, a spinning leap into the back of goal and we were 9-1.
+A mad scramble from a desperate pass from behind, a spinning leap into the back of goal and we lost 1-0.